 The financial statements of the Association have been prepared in accordance with Philippine Financial Reporting Standard for Small Entities (PFRS for SEs) as approved by the Financial Reporting Standards Council, Board of Accountancy, and SEC.
-As allowed by Section 3.24, Financial Statement Presentation, the Association presented only a statement of income and members' equity since the Association has no items of other periods for which the financial statements are presented.
-The 'Excess of revenue over expenses' is the Association's 'Net profit or loss'.
+As allowed by Section 3.24, Financial Statement Presentation, the Association presented only a statement of income and members' equity since the Association has no items of other comprehensive income in any of the periods for which the financial statements are presented.
+The "Excess of revenue over expenses" is the Association's "Net profit or loss".